ai4all-sfu/ITF_Vision-2020/README.md

 ![emotions](https://miro.medium.com/max/2000/1*cic1zMaNEcVgGKRXpsUbGA.png)
 ## Getting Started

-All of the code you will run in this two week program will be in the format of Jupyter Notebooks.
+All of the code you will run in this project will be in the format of Jupyter Notebooks.

 ### What is Machine Learning